nrwl/nx/docs/api-angular/schematics/ngrx.md

 Type: `boolean`

+**Deprecated**, use `minimal`.
 Do not generate any files.
 Only generate StoreModule.forRoot and EffectsModule.forRoot (e.g., --onlyEmptyRoot).

 ### root